“She is all she has always been, with added charm and a heightened dramatic power.” – Constance Herreshoff, the San Diego Union, 1955

 July 9, 1959: Judy’s show at the San Francisco Opera House was a success, however, as much as songwriters Irving Berlin and Rodgers & Hammerstein loved Judy and her talent that didn’t stop them from filing a copyright infringement suit against the show’s producers, including Judy’s husband, Sid Luft.

-July 9, 1961: Judy, along with daughters Liza and Lorna, son Joey and stepson John, were staying in a property on the Kennedy compound in Hyannis Port, Massachusetts, when she was taken to a Cape Cod hospital for a kidney inflammation.
+July 9, 1961: Judy, along with daughters Liza and Lorna, son Joey, and stepson John, were staying in a property on the Kennedy compound in Hyannis Port, Massachusetts, when she was taken to a Cape Cod hospital for kidney inflammation.
 Luckily it wasn’t serious and she was back at the compound within 24 hours.